 Let me be as clear as possible in saying this…I DO NOT endorse the lifestyle of most competitive body builders.

 As a former physique competitor myself (winner of various NPC contests and having consulted with numerous aspiring and pro bodybuilders over the last 2 decades)

 I have massive respect for the amount of work, both in and out of the gym these men(and women) put in to build their phenomenal stage worthy physiques.

 I consider it an honorable mission to help minimize the number of unnecessary bodybuilding injuries and deaths.

 This will allow these competitors to live longer and hopefully maintain some level of fully optimized health.

 The best way I can help is via presentation of the scientific evidence in combination with the empirical evidence of prescribing doctors who have thriving and healthy patients.

-Both of which unequivocally prove aromatase inhibition is toxic to male health.
+Both of which unequivocally prove estrogen blockers and aromatase inhibition are toxic to male health.

 If you read my previous article on the dangers of suppressing men’s estrogen levels, you already know the answer.